eveyuyi/eveyuyi.github.io/_pages/about.md

 * 2025.07: Our work [Frontier AI Risk Management Framework in Practice: A Risk Analysis Technical Report](10.48550/arXiv.2507.16534) is released!
 * 2025.08: 🎉 [X-Boundary](https://aclanthology.org/2025.findings-emnlp.282/) is accepted at EMNLP 2025!
 * 2025.01: 🎉 [EvoBench](https://aclanthology.org/2025.findings-acl.754/) is accepted at ACL 2025!
-* 2025.01: Our survey on [LLM watermarking for intelligence identification](https://doi.org/10.1007/s10462-025-11222-w) is published in Artificial Intelligence Review!
+* 2025.01: Our survey paper on [LLM watermarking for intelligence identification](https://doi.org/10.1007/s10462-025-11222-w) is published in Artificial Intelligence Review!
 * 2024.06: 🎉 Our work on [adaptive traffic signal control via MARL](https://onlinelibrary.wiley.com/doi/abs/10.1155/2024/3035753) is published in Journal of Advanced Transportation!